 One Weston practice manager was able to describe a particular example of how the new system had worked for a patient.

-Using askmyGP, patients can contact their practice on the day they require an appointment and depending on their need, they will either be given self-help advice, have their request dealt with over the phone or by email, or be offered an appointment with a GP or healthcare professional.
+Using askmyGP, you can contact your practice on the day you require an appointment and depending on your need, you will either be given self-help advice, have your request dealt with over the phone or by email, or be offered an appointment with a GP or healthcare professional.

-The online service also means patients can avoid unnecessary visits to their practice as a GP or health professional may be able to help over the phone, by secure message or by using a video link.
+The online service also means you can avoid unnecessary visits to your practice as a GP or health professional may be able to help over the phone, by secure message or by using a video link.

-askmyGP is part of programme of work called the Intensive Support Scheme (ISS), which is being undertaken by NHS Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (CCG).
+askmyGP is part of programme of work called the Intensive Support Scheme (ISS), which is being undertaken by Bristol, North Somerset and South Gloucestershire CCG.

 The Weston and Worle area is one of only seven ISS sites created across the country, and secured the funding due to greater number of GPs and nurses nearing retirement age, the ratio of patients to GPs, and the long-term recruitment and retention problems.